kbop543-zz/CourseCourierManagaer/README.md

 ### Filip Fabiszak(filipfabiszak) -1001641137

-Set up backend framework (Java) and defined Course object definitions.
-Also implemented recommended start date algorithm as well as assorted work on the exportable calendar file generation, ui routing, and assorted documentation.
+* Set up backend framework using Apache Tomcat
+* Defined Course object definitions that would be used across the platform
+* Implemented recommended start date algorithm
+* Exportable calendar file generation using all provided courses
+* Implemented Course Management page as well as assorted UI work
+* Kept documentation up to date for teammates references

+Lessons learnt:
+* Became much more familiar with Heroku deployment of webapps
+* Discovered and implemented many new libraries to help with data manipulation including Jackson, iCal4J, Guava and more
+* Learned some useful JQuery and Javascript methods and trick I haven't known before
+* Helping fellow developers with ideas, bugs, questions, even when not asked to was quite valuable

 ### Kyra Stephen(kbop543) -1001782038